-Today marks eight years since our beloved son Jos died.
+Today marks eight years since our beloved son Jos passed into the great silence.
 It is hard not to think about what might have been.
 The career path he would have chosen, the woman he would have married, the children he would have had and above all the joy we all would have had.

 However, beyond that, I believe that Jos would have changed history.
 One of Jos' very good friends was Jano Cabrera .
 Jano had been assistant press secretary to vice-president Gore and he had been involved in his presidential campaign.
 It is highly likely that Jano might have invited Jos to join the team.
 Jos was an excellent writer and could have easily worked on campaign speeches.
 He had previously worked on a congressional campaign in Alaska.
 It was during that campaign that Jos became aware of the importance of religion in a campaign.
 When he returned to college Jos took many courses in political science and also religion.
 He memorized much of the common biblical verses and could put them into context.
 He would have been an invaluable asset to Gore's election campaign and with Gore in the White House, history would have been rewritten.